-Durnassi To octablish guidelines for the initiation of a caline leaf Purpose: To establish guidelines for the initiation of a saline lock.
+Purpose: To establish guidelines for the initiation of a saline lock.
 Note: Indications Starting of an IV, but no immediate need to begin fluid administration Contra- indications Equipment Indwelling plastic catheter over a hollow needle.
 (Angiocath).
 Antiseptic cleansing solution.
 Sterile dressing.
 IV securing device (adhesive tape cut into strips or commercial IV securing device).
-6. Tourniquet.
+Tourniquet.
 J-loop with injection site.
 Sterile 3 cc syringe with fill needle and 2 cc of saline from a multi-dose vial (multi-dose vial will be discarded after single patient use) or Tubex holder/syringe and a 2 cc cartridge of normal saline.
-Procedure 9.
-Saline injection for flush.
-1. Check the saline solution for correct solution, amount, expiration date, seal leakage, contamination, cloudiness or abnormal color.
-2. Cleanse the rubber stopper of adapter with alcohol and prime adapter and j-loop with saline.
-3. Select a suitable vein.
+9. Saline injection for flush.
+Procedure Check the saline solution for correct solution, amount, expiration date, seal leakage, contamination, cloudiness or abnormal color.
+Cleanse the rubber stopper of adapter with alcohol and prime adapter and j-loop with saline.
+Select a suitable vein.
 In general, the forearm is the preferred site, with the back of the hand second.
 Avoid the following: a.
 Areas of bone articulation. b.
 Areas where arterial pulsations are palpable. c.
 Veins near or distal to injured areas. d.
 Veins of the lower extremities. e.
 Areas where there is obvious skin disease or skin injury.
-4. Secure the tourniquet proximal to the selected IV site.
+Secure the tourniquet proximal to the selected IV site.
 Check to make sure that the distal pulse is still present.
 If no, loosen the tourniquet slightly.
-5. Prepare the venipuncture site.
+Prepare the venipuncture site.
 Cleanse with antiseptic cleansing solution.
 Start from the area above the vein and wipe in widening circles around it, allowing a broad margin around the site to be punctured.
 If using iodine, a final wipe with alcohol is recommended.
-6. Stabilize the vein from either side or above.
+Stabilize the vein by applying pressure on the skin distal to the point of entry.
+With the bevel of the IV catheter needle up, pass the needle through the skin and enter the vein from either side or above.
 You should feel the needle "pop" through the vein, there will be a blood return through the needle.
-When the needle has entered the vein, there will be a blood return through the needle.
-Advance the needle about 2 mm beyond the point where the blood return we first encountered.
+Advance the needle about 2 mm beyond the point where the blood return was first encountered.
 Advance the catheter over the needle into the vein.
 Carefully withdraw the needle, holding the catheter steady.
-7.DO NOT RECAP THE NEEDLE.
+DO NOT RECAP THE NEEDLE.
 Dispose of the needle in a puncture resistant biohazard container.
-8. J-Loop and saline lock should be prefilled with saline.
-9.Can be flushed with additional saline once hooked up.10.Instill prescribed amount of saline flush.
+J-Loop and saline lock should be prefilled with saline.
+Can be flushed with additional saline once hooked up.
+Io.Instill prescribed amount of saline flush.